2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Take the Mount Mitsutoge hike to get the Mt.
 Fuji views!

-Time spent there: 2–3.5 hours depending on your hiking speed
+Time spent there: 2–3.5 hours, depending on your hiking speed

 This morning, you’ll drive back up to the northeastern “corner” of Mt.
 Fuji for a little hike that should give you some of the best views of Mt.
 Fuji you can muster up in such a short period of time.
 You’ll be climbing up Mt.
 Mitsutoge.
 The mountain has 3 peaks, but you’ll be happy with one, I presume.

-The reason I chose the Mitsutoge hike is because hiking up Mt.
+The reason I chose the Mitsutoge hike is that hiking up Mt.
 Fuji is unnecessarily strenuous and takes 2 days, and, last but not least, because when you’re on Mt.
 Fuji, you can’t see Mt.
 Fuji.
 So we’re using Mitsutoge because it makes more sense in this regard.

-There are several trails up Mt.
-Mitsutoge, and because we are very time-effective on this blog, we’re taking the shortest route up—we are climbing it mainly because of Mt.
-Fuji views, after all.
-The purple route is rarely mentioned on Mitsutoge hiking blogs, so you may be confused how come we were at the summit in 1 hour when others take 6.
+The purple route is rarely mentioned on Mitsutoge hiking blogs, so you may be confused how we were at the summit in 1 hour when others take 6.
 It’s because of the purple route.
-On Alltrails, it’s called Mount Mitsutoge – Kanegakubo.
+On AllTrails, it’s called Mount Mitsutoge – Kanegakubo.

 Mt.
-Mitsutoge Purple Trail details:
+Mitsutoge Purple Trail details

 Hike length: 6 km (3.7 miles) out-and-back